 The Laminotomy/Laminectomy Experts

-laminectomy are minimally invasive procedures performed to relieve excessive pressure on the spinal cord or its associated nerve roots caused by degenerative discs, herniated discs, bulging discs, and spinal stenosis.
+Laminotomy and laminectomy are minimally invasive procedures performed to relieve excessive pressure on the spinal cord or its associated nerve roots caused by degenerative discs, herniated discs, bulging discs, and spinal stenosis.
 Both procedures involve the lamina, a layer of bone protecting the spinal canal.
 A laminotomy refers to a partial removal of the bone, while a laminectomy refers to a total removal of the bone.

 Physicians Who Perform Laminotomy/Laminectomy